microsoft/api-guidelines/graph/Modelling with Subtypes Pattern.md

 Microsoft Graph API Design Pattern

+Not supposed to be precise but easy to understand

 *A frequent pattern in Microsoft Graph is to have a small type hierarchy, a base type with a few subtypes.
 This allows us to model collections of objects that have slightly different metadata and behavior.*
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------